 What’s interesting?
 Well, you can upload bulk campaigns and keywords to the tool, make multiple edits to the entire paid search campaign, get detailed stats, and much more.

 Exclude user locations that are not relevant to your business.
-To do this, go to the dimensions tab, then, select user locations from the view menu.
+To do this, go to the Dimensions tab, then, select user locations from the view menu.
 Here, sort your clicks based on the user location and examine their performance.
 If an area is getting many clicks and no conversions, you can exclude this location from serving.

 Look at the results for mobile devices with full browsers vs. computers and tablets.
 Increase or decrease the bid adjustment depending on performance.

 A successful paid search campaign is possible only when you have every ingredient required for conversions in place!
-Make every move count, pay attention to your keywords, audience, and every factor involved in the paid search campaign to make sure you don’t miss out anything important.
+Make every move count, pay attention to your keywords, audience, and every factor involved in the paid search campaign to make sure you don’t miss out on anything important.

-So, now you have gone through the 10 tips for productive paid search campaign.
+So, now you have gone through the 10 tips for a productive paid search campaign.
 Try these tips and apply them to your paid search marketing tools to boost your present and future online advertising campaigns without having to shed any extra dough!